New poll puts Nat-Act in position to govern - just

 Prime Minister Jacinda Ardern continues to slide as preferred Prime Minister - on 35.1 (down 1.2) - and National leader Christopher Luxon is on 27.9 per cent (down 0.7).

-Under the results, Act and National would get 61 seats in Parliament – just enough to the be able to form a government.
+Under the results, Act and National would get 61 seats in Parliament – just enough to be able to form a government.
 The Māori Party would no longer be the kingmaker after several recent polls - including Curia and Newshub Reid-Research polls – have had it with the balance of power.

 It is the first time the centre-right have polled well enough in a public poll since Simon Bridges was National Party leader back in early 2020.